-Grant Thornton Cyprus is committed to establishing learning as a strategic imperative and invests accordingly, providing its people with high quality learning programs that enhance individual and organization potential.
-Our 'Learning and Development Policy' is integral to our People strategy and to the achievement of our Company strategy and ambition.
+Grant Thornton Cyprus is committed to establishing learning as a strategic imperative and invests accordingly, providing its people with high quality learning programs that enhance individual and organisation potential.
+Our Learning and Development Policy is integral to our People strategy and to the achievement of our strategy and ambition.
 Enhancing everyone's ability to contribute today and prepare for the future is the key to our success.

-We are a learning organization and continuous improvement is our way of life, enabling us to provide quality services to our clients.
-We encourage each of our people to take charge of their personal development, including the firm's own risk management, ethical and independence requirements, to always be alert and seize opportunities for learning.
+We are a learning organisation and continuous improvement is our way of life enabling us to provide quality services to our clients.
+We encourage each of our people to take charge of their personal development, including the Firm's own risk management, ethical and independence requirements, always be alert and seize opportunities for learning.

-We are committed to ensure that our people take part in appropriate programs of continuing personal development to maintain their technical knowledge, professional skills and values while we meet CPD requirements being a platinum approved employer awarded by ACCA (Association of Chartered Certified Accountants), ICPAC (Institute of Certified Public Accountants of Cyprus) and an approved employer by ICAEW (Institute of Chartered Accountants in England and Wales).
+Our people take part in appropriate programs of continuing personal development for maintaining their technical knowledge, professional skills, soft skills and values.
+Being an approved employer by ICAEW (Institute of Chartered Accountants in England and Wales) as well as a platinum approved employer awarded by ACCA (Association of Chartered Certified Accountants) and ICPAC (Institute of Certified Public Accountants of Cyprus), we always ensure that we meet CPD requirements.

-Our inhouse annual training plan is determined considering but not limited to areas of development of our people defined through on going formal and informal evaluation and feedback (knowledge, skills, competencies, attitudes, behaviours for current and future roles, findings identified through hot and cold financial statement reviews, findings identified during IQCR, GTARs, and other quality reviews, common queries and consultations requested, new market developments, law and government regulations, Grant Thornton International requirements, technological and other new developments.
-It is revised when this is necessary ensuring the best possible development of our people on job related technical knowledge and capabilities.
+Our inhouse annual training plan is determined considering, but not limited to, areas of development of our people.
+These areas are identified through on going formal and informal evaluation and feedback and include knowledge, skills, competencies, attitudes, behaviours for current and future roles, findings identified through hot and cold financial statement reviews, findings identified during IQCR, GTARs, other quality reviews, common queries and consultations requested, new market developments, law and government regulations, Grant Thornton International requirements, technological and other new developments.
+The plan is revised when this is necessary, ensuring the best possible professional development of our people.

-We have set up a list of mandatory inhouse trainings to ensure consistent and ongoing learning and development with emphasis on quality, risk management, ethics, independence, compliance and more.
-Compulsory yearly training programs are monitored to confirm completion by all assigned colleagues and include programs on Ethics and Independence, Inspection Findings, Anti-Money Laundering (AML), International Standards on Auditing (ISA), International Financial Reporting Standards (IFRs), Tax & Vat, a series of soft skills development programs (Professional and Personal Leadership, Managing People and Performance for success, New Managers coaching skills).
+We have introduced mandatory inhouse trainings to ensure consistent and ongoing learning and development with emphasis on quality, risk management, ethics, independence, compliance and more.
+The successful completion of these compulsory yearly training programs, is closely monitored.
+These include programs on Ethics and

+Independence, Inspection Findings, Anti-Money Laundering (AML), International Standards on Auditing (ISA), International Financial Reporting Standards (IFRs), as well as Tax & Vat.
+Our inhouse training plan also includes series of soft skills development programs (e.g. Professional and Personal Leadership, Managing People and Performance for success, New Managers coaching skills).